MattKevan/kevan.tv/_articles/can-an-artificial-intelligence-be-unreasonable.md

 > To ask that you can some help for public to have a baby is fine re volunteering for the face of the Daily Mail from a glove on the pill.

+## Technical details

+I used [textgenrnn](https://github.com/minimaxir/textgenrnn) a character-based Python 3 neural network built on top of Keras/TensorFlow.
+The data source was three years of AIBU thread titles saved as a text file.

+I tried running the training locally on my laptop, setting the training to three epochs.
+This took ages – around an hour for each epoch – and didn't give particularly good results.

+For the next attempt, I discovered it was possible to run the training with [Google's Colaboratory](https://drive.google.com/file/d/1mMKGnVxirJnqDViH7BDJxFqWrsXlPSoK/view), basically Google Docs for code.
+With Colaboratory it took about 45 minutes to run 10 epochs.
+Apparently Google's servers are faster than a three-year-old MacBook Pro.

+Once done, I downloaded the trained models to run locally.